Trump’s Muslim Bans Impoverish Us All

 Lady Liberty, Resistance Icon

 At its heart, this isn’t an economic issue.
 It’s about who we are.
-For many years we thought of ourselves as the last, best hope for refugees feeling oppression and immigrants seeking a better life.
-Like millions of other people, my paternal grandparents came here because they faced religious persecution and a campaign of extermination in the country of their birth.
-They were welcomed, as their fellow refugees should be welcomed today.
+For many years we thought of the United States as the last, best hope for refugees feeling oppression and immigrants seeking a better life.

+Like millions of other people in this country, my paternal grandparents came here because they faced religious persecution and a campaign of extermination in the country of their birth.
+They were welcomed to the United States, as their fellow refugees should be welcomed today.

-We didn’t always live up to our ideals, but our sense of ourselves as a place of refuge bound us together in a shared sense of community.
+We haven’t always lived up to our ideals, but our sense of nation as a place of refuge had bound us together in a shared sense of community.

-Now, in order to defend hatred and Trump’s unconscionable ban, event these ideals and sense of community have come under attack.
+Now, in order to defend hatred and Trump’s unconscionable ban, even these ideals and sense of community have come under attack.

 First, a Trump administration official attacked the iconic Emma Lazarus poem that adorns the Statue of Liberty, one of our most evocative and unifying national symbols.